dpTech-front/dpTech-front/README.md

 # Hi, I'm dpTech-front 👋

 I’m a Linux enthusiast and IT generalist with a passion for systems, robotics, and embedded projects.

-I enjoy exploring Unix-like systems, customizing workflows, and building efficient, reproducible environments.
+I enjoy exploring Unix-like systems, customizing workflows, and building reproducible environments.

-## What I Do
+## What You’ll Find Here

-- Configure and optimize Linux environments (tiling WMs, shell setups, Vim/Neovim)
-- Develop scripts and automation for system management
-- Explore robotics and embedded systems (Arduino, EV3)
-- Continuously learn and experiment with new technologies

-## About This Repo

-This repository documents my Linux home lab journey.
+- My Linux home lab journey
-It contains:

-- Shell environments (Zsh, Bash, etc.)
-- Tiling window managers (bspwm, Echinus, dwm)
-- Vim/Neovim setups
+- Shell environments, tiling WMs, Vim setups
-- Server automation projects
+- Server automation and embedded robotics projects
-- Embedded robotics experiments

-> Each folder is self-contained and documented, so you can explore individual projects step by step.
+> This is a high-level overview — explore the `linux-homelab` repository for detailed configs and projects.